voverux/MSM-Plugin.Auto-Approval-Comments/README.md

 ## Configuration

 Once the plugin has been installed as plugin parameters you need to specify:
-* Approve Comment - Automatic comment on Approve
+* Approve Comment - Automatic comment on Approve (keep it empty if no automatic action is required on approve)
-* Reject Comment - Automatic comment on Reject
+* Reject Comment - Automatic comment on Reject (keep it empty if no automatic action is required on reject)
 * Override Existing - Flag to override the existing comment been entered manually.

 ## Usage